AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

   of messing things up.
 * For this to work you *need to actually review, improve, and accept them*

+.. admonition:: Suggestions

-Suggestion: use pull requests for more important projects which should not be broken.
+   Use pull requests for more important projects which should not be broken.

 Testing
 ~~~~~~~